rust-lang/rust/src/doc/guide.md

 }
 ```

-You can use `cargo build` on the command line to build it.
-You'll get a warning,
+You can use `cargo run` on the command line to build and run it.
+You'll get a
-but it will still print "Hello, world!":
+warning, but it will still print "Hello, world!":

 ```text
    Compiling hello_world v0.0.1 (file:///home/you/projects/hello_world)